Sinhasan

-Sinhasan (English: Throne) is 1979 Indian Marathi-language political drama film directed by Jabbar Patel and written by journalist Arun Sadhu.
+Sinhasan is 1979 Indian Marathi-language political drama film directed by Jabbar Patel and written by journalist Arun Sadhu.
 The film is based on two novels - one of the same name and the other named Mumbai Dinank by writer and freelance journalist Arun Sadhu.
 The film starring Nilu Phule, Arun Sarnaik, Shriram Lagoo, Mohan Agashe, Reema Lagoo, Nana Patekar, Usha Nadkarni, Datta Bhatt and Satish Dubhashi.
 Film Won National Film Award for Best Marathi Feature Film at 27th National Film Awards.

 Plot

 The movie draws a parallel with the political turmoil in India.

 The main character is a journalist named Digu Tipnis (Nilu Phule) who uncovers a network of telephone tapping, relations between trade unions and politicians, etc. The plot addresses Maharashtra's political corruption linked with Mumbai's entrepreneurial sector.

 The movie starts with an assembly session where Chief Minister (Arun Sarnaik) has to leave the heated discussion to attend an urgent call.
 The caller (claiming to be a well-wisher and informer) informs the CM that some of the members from his own party are secretly planning to remove him from his chair.
-The phone call changes the political scenario in the state and many activities start taking place behind the curtains.
-CM obviously doubts the Finance Minister of the state (Shriram Lagoo) who has started gathering the support of MLAs for trying to pose himself as a better candidate for a Chief Ministerial Post.
+The phone call changes the political scenario in the state, and many activities start taking place behind the curtains.
+CM obviously doubts the finance minister of the state (Shriram Lagoo) who has started gathering the support of MLAs for trying to pose himself as a better candidate for a Chief Ministerial Post.
 In this chaos, certain factors like Media (Nilu Phule – Digambar - A journalist), a Union Leader named D’casta who has decided to take head on with smugglers (see a young Nana Patekar – a small time criminal) gain high bargaining power.
-The struggle for power reaches its peak when CM deals with issues like Hunger strikes, workers' strikes, famine, and deaths due to malnutrition.
-Digambar (who is already troubled in his personal life) observes all these negotiations, compromises and Horse-trading that are happening in the political arena.
-The Union leader announces a conference where he is going to reveal some secrets, FM almost manages to gather the required numbers and CM tries to judge who is on which side.
+The struggle for power reaches its peak when CM deals with issues like hunger strikes, workers' strikes, famine, and deaths due to malnutrition.
+Digambar (who is already troubled in his personal life) observes all these negotiations, compromises and horse-trading that are happening in the political arena.
+The Union leader announces a conference where he is going to reveal some secrets, FM almost manages to gather the required numbers, and CM tries to judge who is on which side.
 And as a last nail in the coffin, one of the confidants in the Police informs CM that the Police is about to arrest his (CM's) brother-in-law on the charges of smuggling.
 The FM faction is about to start the celebrations, and suddenly some news strikes that shocks everyone involved.
 What is that news?
 Is it really true?
 What impact would it have on the political scene?
 The future events are very fast and unimaginable.